Woman Accused Of Telling Black Couple At Brooklyn Dog Park, 'Stay In Your Hood'

 Derek Anderson, the CEO of Bevy, believed to be her employer, was swift to take action, offering an apology to the couple and then announcing on Twitter, “Yesterday an employee engaged in behavior contrary to our values and has been terminated.”

-“I think that it’s important that people know that there are consequences for their actions,” Joseph said.MORE NEWS: 20th Annual Tunnel To Towers 5K Run And Walk Kicks Off From Brooklyn To Manhattan
+“I think that it’s important that people know that there are consequences for their actions,” Joseph said.MORE NEWS: Prisoner Escapes From Custody At Bellevue Hospital